-Tom Brady doesn’t have a whole lot to be upset about.
-He’s got what appears to be the perfect life.
-He’s coming off his seventh Super Bowl title and he’s married to a supermodel.
-Sure, Brady still gets irked about losing to the New York Giants in a Super Bowl that cost his team perfection.
-There is something else that gets him “fired up” that happened 21 years ago.
+As a seven-time Super Bowl champion, father, and retired athlete, Tom Brady doesn’t have much to be upset about.
+Sure, the 45-year-old still gets irked about losing to the New York Giants in a championship that cost his team perfection.
+But there is something else that gets him “fired up” that happened over two decades years ago.

-When Tom Brady was with the New England Patriots, he was a huge reason for their Super Super Bowl titles.
+When Brady was with the New England Patriots, he was a huge reason for their Super Super Bowl titles.
 He and head coach Bill Belichick helped form a dynasty over a 20-year period.
-Who was more responsible for that dynasty, Brady or Belichick?
+So, who was more responsible for that dynasty, Brady or Belichick?

-That question appears to have been answered this past season.
+That question appears to have been answered in 2020.
 Brady bolted New England via free agency and signed with the Tampa Bay Buccaneers.
-Belichick brought in former NFL MVP Cam Newton to replace Brady and the results were ugly.
+Belichick brought in former NFL MVP Cam Newton to replace Brady, and the results were ugly.

 Brady went on to win his seventh Super Bowl under head coach Bruce Arians.
 Belichick and Newton went 7-9.
 New England had its first losing season since 2000.
-It’s only been a year, but for now it appears the Brady/Belichick question has been answered.
+With those stats, it appears the Brady/Belichick question has been answered.

 Tom Brady still gets ‘fired up’ over scouting report

-It seemed like the one major motivational factor for Tom Brady these days was adding to his Super Bowl ring collection.
-It now appears there is one more thing that still adds a little fire to him.
-Brady took to Twitter on Sunday and showed exactly what it is.
+It seemed like the one major motivational factor for Tom Brady after 2020 was adding to his Super Bowl ring collection.
+It now appears there is one more thing that still adds a little fire.
+In 2021, Brady took to Twitter and showed exactly what it is.